Second War of Scottish Independence: France joins the fight

 During the summer of 1336 an English embassy attempted to negotiate with Philip and David.
 On 20 August Philip rejected the English proposals and pledged full military support for David's partisans.
 French privateers immediately began a fresh round of attacks on English shipping and ports, causing panic along the English south coast.
 It was the middle of September before Edward received the news and returned to England.
 Arriving too late to strike at the French ships, he imposed new war taxes and returned to Scotland to winter in a fortress on the Clyde.
 The Scots kept up a campaign of harassment against the English, while Murray destroyed Dunnottar, Kinneff and Lauriston to prevent Edward using them.
 Famine and disease were widespread throughout Scotland.
 Political and legal pressure from the French increased and Philip readied his army to invade Gascony in 1337.
 Edward returned to England again in December 1336 to plan for a war with France in the spring.
 Papal attempts to mediate were brushed aside.

 From early 1337 Bruce loyalists took advantage of the English distraction in France.
 Murray and Sir William Douglas invaded Fife.
 Edward believed the French were the greater threat and so was unable to send reinforcements.
 The local English commanders did little with the resources they had.
-By early summer northern Scotland had been overrun and most of the English fortifications there slighted.
+By early summer northern Scotland had been overrun and most of the English fortifications there were slighted (destroyed).
 In April another Scottish army invaded Balliol-held Galloway and devastated it.
 On 24 May 1337 Philip's Great Council ruled that Gascony and Ponthieu should be taken back into Philip's hands on the grounds that Edward was in breach of his obligations as a vassal.
 This marked the start of the Hundred Years' War, which was to last 116 years.
 As the year went on the Scots raided into the Lowlands, besieging Edinburgh Castle in November and even attacked Carlisle in England and devastated Cumberland.
 Despite the pressing need for troops with which to face the French Edward sent further forces to Scotland, although to little effect.